 The Safer Pregnancy website is an online resource for pregnant women initiated by Stillbirth and Neonatal Death charity, Sands UK, in conjunction with the Department of Health.
 It has been created to provide a dedicated resource for pregnant women with ‘straight-talking’ information and advice about staying safer during pregnancy.

-As a result of focus group research, Sands discovered that women had very particular ideas about the types of content and messaging they wanted to see.
-They didn’t want to know about risks they couldn’t do anything about and they didn’t want imagery related to bereavement.
+As a result of focus group research, Sands discovered that women had very particular ideas about the types of content and messaging they wanted to see and hear during pregnancy.
+They did not want any information about potential risks which they couldn’t do anything about, and they didn’t want to see imagery related to bereavement.

 It was felt that the best way to achieve this was via a website filled with positive, empowering, practical and straight-talking information which would encourage women to read and learn more.